A geometric model for non-uniform processes of morphogenesis: Evolution material geometry

 \end{proof} \end{proposition} So, the imposition of \textit{``being a lie groupoid''} is stronger over the material groupoid than over the $X-$material groupoids.
 Notice the material groupoid $\Omega \left( \mathcal{C} \right)$ encompasses the whole evolution of the body $\mathcal{B}$ and the $X-$material groupoid $\Omega_{X} \left( \mathbb{R} \right)$ codifies the evolution of the particle $X$.\\ Therefore, as a summary, we have some canonical subgroupoids ($\Omega \left( \mathcal{C} \right)$ and $\Omega_{X} \left( \mathbb{R} \right)$) of a particular Lie groupoid ($\Phi \left( \mathcal{V} \right)$), i.e., we are facing a situation which fits in the framework of the construction of the characteristic distribution (see section \ref{chardist345}).

-In \cite{EvoEqu,CharFol}, the authors constructed the correspondent characteristic distributions.
+In \cite{EvoEqu,CharFol}, the authors provides a specific representation of the correspondent characteristic distributions.
 In fact, the associated characteristic distribution $A \Omega\left( \mathcal{C} \right)^{T}$ to the material groupoid, which will be called \textit{material distribution} of the body-time manifold $\mathcal{C}$ is generated by the (left-invariant) vector fields $\Theta$ on $\Phi \left( \mathcal{V} \right)$ which are in the kernel of $TW$, i.e.,

 Namely, let $\Theta$ be a left-invariant vector field on $\Phi \left( \mathcal{V} \right)$.
 Then,

 respect to a local system of coordinates $\left(t,s,x^{i} , y^{j}, y^{i}_{j}\right)$ on $ \Phi \left( \mathcal{V}_{\mathcal{U}, \mathcal{V}}\right)$ with $\mathcal{U}$ and $\mathcal{V}$ two open subsets of $\mathcal{B}$ and $ \Phi \left(\mathcal{V}_{\mathcal{U}, \mathcal{V}} \right)$ is given by the triples $\left( t, s , j_{X,Y}^{1}\phi \right)$ in $\Phi \left( \mathcal{V} \right)$ such that $X \in \mathcal{U}$ and $Y \in \mathcal{V}$.
 Then, $\Theta$ is an admissible vector field for the couple $\left( \Phi \left( \mathcal{V} \right) ,\Omega \left( \mathcal{C} \right)\right)$ if, and only if,the following equations hold,